karma-runner/karma-edge-launcher/README.md

 This is a fork of the [launcher for Internet Explorer](https://github.com/karma-runner/karma-ie-launcher).

 ## Status
 In development, with pre-1.0 versions now available on the npm registry.
 It should work well in most cases but it has not been thoroughly tested.
-It is a known issue that Edge stays open after the plugin runs (see #7).
+It is a known issue that Edge stays open after the plugin runs (see [issue #7](https://github.com/nickmccurdy/karma-edge-launcher/issues/7)).

 ## Installation